 Most ski resorts are investing heavily in video, but some are doing it much better than others.
 For an industry that is so heavily dependent upon visuals, stories, and selling the experience, it is difficult to argue that there is any better medium to do this than with video.

 However, properly optimizing a video requires a whole lot more than just putting it on a page.
 There are many techniques and tips you can use to ensure that you are getting maximum visibility out of not only the video itself but also out of the URL on which it sits.
 Here is an excellent resource for the top 10 video optimization tips you can use for improving your video’s impact.

 Once visitors understand the general layout of things, they want to then know the specifics.
-They want to know about the secret details and will seek out information that will give them a unique experience.
-There is a huge content opportunity for things like: where to go for the best powder, or the best blue runs, or the steepest runs on the mountain.
-Resorts should not forget that not everyone is a local.
+They want to be able to find that information quickly and repeat users will reply on it, for each trip. details and will seek out information that will give them a unique experience.
+Resorts should not forget that not everyone is local.
 Much information that feels like it’s obvious can be hugely beneficial and interesting to site visitors.

 Good content marketing in the ski industry can be tough.
 It is a very competitive, growing space.
 What’s more, the competition out there generally does an excellent job of covering their bases and offers a healthy set of core content.
-These core pages and content ideas can be found for just about any competitor.
-In light of these challenges, it is more important than ever to develop a comprehensive online content strategy.
+In light of these challenges, it is more important than ever to get back to the basics.